I Have to Keep Everyone Happy - The Lie Trauma Taught You Love Is Earned

 Constant people-pleasing eventually leads to anxiety, burnout, loss of identity, and even resentment.
 You may feel responsible for everyone’s feelings, hyperaware of others’ moods, and exhausted by the weight of holding it all.

 And here’s the hard part — the world tends to reward this role.
 Workplaces and relationships may start to expect you to be the one who fixes everything, keeps the peace, and holds it all together.
-But beneath that surface is deep fatigue, frustration, and a quiet longing to just be.

 But here’s the thing — that doesn’t have to be your narrative any longer.